Here is how DADGAD tuning differs from standard tuning, and how you can use it to create breathtaking music.

 Now that you have successfully dropped the sixth string from E to D, it’s time to do the same with the first string: it also needs to drop from E to D. Play the sixth and fourth strings simultaneously as you loosen or "drop" the first string, in order to precisely tune all three strings to the same note “d”.

 Finally we must tune the B string down to "A".
 Again, loosening the strings the whole time, drop the B string down to A while playing the fifth string and listening for the beats.
-The beats should slow down and finally disappear when the second string is precisely tuned to ‘a’.

-What Are Some Beautiful Chords in DADGAD tuning?
+Beautiful Chords in DADGAD Tuning

-The most beautiful chord in DADGAD tuning is the D major 7 chord, which you can play by placing your third finger on the fourth string fourth fret, your first finger on the third string second fret and your fourth finger on the second string fourth fret.
+First, let's place our fingers to form a regular D major chord.
+Place your third finger on the fourth string fourth fret, and your first finger on the third string second fret.

 The D major 7 chord in DADGAD tuning